The 4 Best Prenatal Vitamins for a Healthy Pregnancy

 2. Filler Ingredients

 Always read the labels on your supplement bottles.
-Many supplements contain fillers.
+Many supplements have fillers.
 They are not necessarily harmful, but they could be if you have allergies or foods that you need to avoid for dietary or religious reasons.
 The common culprits are gelatin, soy, gluten and dairy.

 3. Dosage